 That’s why a Pot for Pot specially formulated our Superb Soil to contain just the right amount of nutrients to maximize cannabis growth.
 With a Pot for Pot kits, there’s no need to add additional fertilizer because their soil has everything your plant needs from seed to harvest.
 It isn’t just easy to use, it’s optimized for marijuana growth.

 Our complete grow kits include everything you need to go from seed to your very own supply of high grade medical cannabis.

-Temperature also plays a big role in the quality and weight of the yield that you harvest from each plant.
-While the ideal temperature range could vary from one strain to another, generally speaking, a daytime temperature range of 72-78°F is best.
+Temperature plays a big role in the quality and weight of the yield that you harvest from each plant.
+While the ideal temperature range could vary from one strain to another, generally speaking, a daytime temperature range of 72-78°F is best during the cannabis vegetative stage.
 This temperature should drop by up to 10 degrees in the evenings (when it is dark).
 These numbers can vary based on strain, so be sure to check for your ideal temperatures before you grow.